 Threat detection is a core feature of LogSentinel SIEM.
+The full user manual on setting up alerts can be found here.
 We support the following elements of threat detection:

 Correlation rules for threat detection¶

 You can define rules that can specify a sequence of events that trigger an alert.
 The criteria can span logs from multiple data sources in order to flexibly detect threats.
 Authentication failures, unusual commands, firewall (syslog) events above certain log level are typically used as indicators of an ongoing attacks.

 You can define rules that detect deviations in the normal flow of data - e.g. more than 2 standard deviation above the normal activity for the past 8 hours, split into 10-minute intervals.
 These rules can be based on the whole data, or on aggregations - e.g. activities performed by a certain user.
 Using this feature we automatically monitor for missing logs over a period of time that would indicate connection problems or collector problems.

 We utilized the isolation forest algorithm to detect anomalies in time-series data.
 As data sources is very diverse, machine learning models are trained on a per-data source basis.
 The algorithm is specifically designed to avoid many false positives, but you still have the option to define a threshold for alerting.

 We collect threat ingelligence from multiple feeds and match the incoming logs to the threat data.
 Malicious IP addresses and URLs are the most straightforward threat intel data that can be correlated with firewall or router logs to produce an alert.
 We also collect malicious domains, URLs and file hashes.
 We use at least the following feeds: Anomali Limo, Auth0 Signals (includes Abuse.ch), Emerging Threats, URLHaus, Blocklist.de, Dan.me.uk, CINSScore, AlienVault OTX, Feodo, Cisco Talos, OISD.nl, spamhaus.